nf-core/metatdenovo/docs/output.md

   - [Prodigal](#prodigal) - Output from Prodigal (default)
   - [Prokka](#prokka) - Output from Prokka (optional)
   - [TransDecoder](#transdecoder) - Output from transdecoder (optional)
-- [Functional and taxonomical annotation](#functional-and-taxonomical-annotation) - Predict the function out of the amino acids fasta file
+- [Functional and taxonomical annotation](#functional-and-taxonomical-annotation) - Predict the function and the taxonomy of the amino acids fasta file
   - [HMMER](#hmmer) - Analysis made with Hmmr profiles
   - [EggNOG](#eggnog) - Run EggNOG-mapper on amino acids fasta file
   - [KOfamSCAN](#kofamscan) - Run KOfamSCAN on amino acids fasta file